Weather forecast in Palenque, Chiapas; forecast rain

-Chiapas.- This weekend in the municipality of Palenque, Chiapas, temperatures of 19 to 30 degrees Celsius are expected with cloudy activity and a low probability of rain.
+Chiapas.- This Wednesday, December 28, in the municipality of Palenque, Chiapas, temperatures of 18 to 28 degrees Celsius are forecast with clear skies and low cloud activity.

-According to the weather forecast of the National Meteorological Service for this Friday in Chiapas heavy rains of 75 to 150 millimeters are expected.
+According to the forecast the National Metereological Service, For this Wednesday, strong showers of 5 to 25 millimeters are expected in Chiapas.

-This derived from the interaction of Cold Front Number 19 will extend over the eastern Gulf of Mexico and the southeast of the country.
+The above as part of the effects generated by a low pressure channel, which extends from the western Gulf of Mexico to the southwest of the Mexican Republic, which will also generate rains in states such as Campeche, Guerrero, Puebla, Tabasco, Yucatán , Oaxaca and Veracruz.

-It is expected that this will generate an increase in the levels of rivers and streams, floods and landslides in low-lying areas of said states.
+Likewise, the very cold environment with frosts will persist in the early hours of Wednesday, in the Mesa del Norte and the Mesa Central, the fog banks in the Sierra Madre Oriental, the center and the southeast of the Mexican territory.

 It may interest you: